-You notice the Moon sinking toward the horizon and wonder - can I guess when it’ll vanish tomorrow?
-You don’t need charts or apps to get close.
-Just a little awareness and a simple trick or two.
+You notice the Moon sinking toward the horizon and wonder if you can guess when it’ll vanish tomorrow.
+You don’t need charts or apps to get close, just a little awareness and a simple trick or two.

 Main insight: You can estimate moonset by knowing today’s moonset time and subtracting about 50 minutes for tomorrow.